riki-k-dev/ring-customizer/README.md

 * Applies material updates using `material-color` and custom `MeshRefractionMaterial` for gemstones
 * Adds realism with **ambient**, **spot**, and **environmental lighting**
 * Renders **contact shadows** beneath the ring to anchor it visually
-* Styles and repositions UI elements with **CSS media queries** for mobile/tablet/desktop support

 ---